Buying a second-hand van - what you need to know

 So what do you need to know?
 Where should you look for a decent example and how much is it likely to cost?
 What questions should you be asking of their owners and what must you look for before parting with your cash?

 Vans are bought for a variety of reasons.
 Are you wanting a daily driver or to transport your family around on the weekends?
 Is the plan to turn it into a camper for weekends away?
 Do you plan to start up a business and need a potential workhorse?

-How you’ll use it will dictate the type and size of van you need.
-For example, is there really any point buying a big 3.5 tonne beast if you run a basic gardening business and only need to carry a mower and a couple of spades?
+How you’ll use it will shape the type and size of van you need.
+Is there any point buying a 3.5 tonne beast if you run a basic gardening business and only need to carry a mower and a couple of spades?

 Do your research